 Advisor – Ms. Walters

-West Spirit is an enthusiastic organization dedicated to promoting school spirit and good will at Glenbard West.
+West Spirit is an enthusiastic organization dedicated to promoting school spirit and goodwill at Glenbard West.
 West Spirit meets weekly to decorate the many hallway bulletin boards throughout the building.
 Each Friday we decorate the main entrance way for all home football games.
 At holiday time West Spirit delivers holiday cards to all of our students.
-For Valentine’s Day we sell and deliver carnations and send special greetings to all students.
+For Valentine’s Day, we sell and deliver carnations and send special greetings to all students.
 West Spirit sponsors the Shamrock Shimmy Dance each March.
 Get involved, join West Spirit!

-West Student Leasdership (MAWI)
+West Student Leadership (MAWI)